MrSandyWilly/mrsandywilly.com/README.md

-# My portfolio
+# mrsandywilly.com
-An ugly mixture of HTML, Sass, CSS and JS.
-At least it looks pretty once it builds.

-Built using Vite

-Deployed via GitHub actions to GitHub pages
+The source code to my portfolio, found at https://mrsandywilly.com.
+Built using Vite, deploys via GitHub actions to GitHub Pages.